canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 1.3a can be torrented [here on Nyaa](https://nyaa.si/view/1352601), though at time of writing, there are no English subtitles available.

-## Equal opportunity evil experimentats: the M002 unit
+## Equal opportunity evil experiments: the M002 unit

 {% include figure.html src="/embed/nier/ShounenYorhaIllus.webp" alt="Drawing of the cast of the YoRHa boys play from the official novelisation." class="float right" %}